jacenr/gotools/gofind/README.md

 			Search file by modify time.
 Option format: ">=,20171206114930".

 		-d
 			Filter file or directory by type. "dir": "directory".
-For example: -d="o", only dierctory is outputted.
+For example: -d="o", only dierctory name is outputted.

 		-p
 			Specify the search path, default current work directory.
 Multi paths separated by comma.